 - Amendments that affect federal provisions such as the representation of states in Parliament or the powers of the states, require ratification by at least half of the state legislatures.

-Procedure for Making Constitutional Amendments in India
+Constitutional Amendments in India Procedure

-The Procedure for Making Constitutional Amendments in India is provided under Article 368.
+The Procedure for Making Constitutional Reforms in India is provided under Article 368.
 It ensures that amendments reflect a balance between flexibility and rigidity, preserving the core framework of the Constitution while allowing necessary changes.

-The amendment process involves the following steps:
+The process of carrying out All Constitutional Amendments in India involves the following steps:

 - Initiation of the Bill: An amendment bill can be introduced in either House of Parliament Lok Sabha or Rajya Sabha.
 It can be proposed by a minister or any private member.
 However, it cannot be introduced in any of the state legislatures.